Introduction to High Speed PCB Designing: How to Eliminate Crosstalk

 How your design software helps you to eliminate crosstalk in high speed PCB designing

-In addition to the built in functionality of your PCB design software, there are also other tools that can help you to eliminate crosstalk in high speed PCB designing as well.
+In addition to the built in functionality of your high speed PCB design software, there are also other tools that can help you to eliminate crosstalk in high speed PCB designing as well.
 There are different crosstalk calculators available to help you determine the proper trace width and spacing for your routing.
-There are also signal integrity simulators to analyze your design for potential crosstalk problems.
+There are also signal integrity simulators to analyze your high speed design for potential crosstalk problems.

 PCB design software, like Altium Designer, has the advanced functionality that we’ve discussed here already built into it.
 Would you like to find out more about how Altium Designer can help you to work through crosstalk and other signal integrity issues in your PCB design?
 Talk to an expert at Altium Designer.